smallsunsun1/Meta-SR/README.md

 # Meta-SR: A Magnification-Arbitrary Network for Super-Resolution && RDN model implementation
-Super Resolution RDN and Meta-SR implementation use tf.estimator
+Super Resolution RDN and Meta-SR implementation use tf.estimator Code is running on tensorflow-gpu==1.12

-Code is running on tensorflow-gpu==1.12
+In 2 gpus mode, the gpu utils can achieve 95%+, if your have more gpus,you can set num_gpus=xxx。

 # Step by Step tutorial
 - 1.Download the DIV2K_valid_HR.zip DIV2K_train_HR.zip DIV2K_test_HR.zip